Brad Borst, President

-Reid has served as president of the Wilderness Land Trust since 2002, growing the organization to national prominence.
+Reid served as president of the Wilderness Land Trust from 2002 to 2017, growing the organization to national prominence.
 Under his leadership the Trust received the U.S. Forest Service’s Bob Marshall Award and partnership awards from the Bureau of Land Management.
 Prior to heading the Trust, Reid directed a regional land trust in Colorado and held leadership positions in local and state government.
 The Wall Street Journal recognized the impact of mitigation programs Reid directed as “state of the art.”
-In 1987 Reid was awarded a fellowship at the Yale School of Management.
+In 1987, Reid was awarded a fellowship at the Yale School of Management.
 He has taught classes for the Land Trust Alliance and the World Bank.
 Reid is based in Carbondale, Colorado.

 Aimee Rutledge, Vice President and California Program Manager